microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/hardwareoathauthenticationmethod-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [hardwareOathAuthenticationMethod](../resources/hardwareoathauthenticationmethod.md) object.
+Get the details of the [hardware token](../resources/hardwareoathauthenticationmethod.md) assigned to a user.

 ## Permissions